GeovanyMendess/travel_A/README.md

 $ cd project_travel_A
 ```

-Install the dependencies in each repository, backend and frontend,  using:
+Install the dependencies in each repository, backend and web,  using:
 `$ yarn`

 ### Running frontend